jandorn/jandorn.com/src/pages/blog/climbing-kilimanjaro.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'What Does it Take to Climb Kilimanjaro?'
 pubDate: 2023-11-14
-description: 'Discover 'What It Takes to Climb Kilimanjaro' in this gripping 6-day ascent tale, exploring challenges, preparation, and the climber's personal journey.'
+description: "Discover 'What It Takes to Climb Kilimanjaro' in this gripping 6-day ascent tale, exploring challenges, preparation, and the climber's personal journey."
 author: Jan Dorn
 essay: false
 ---